-A story of identity, connection and forgiveness, A Convergence of Solitudes shares the lives of two families across Partition of India, Operation Babylift in Vietnam, and two referendums in Quebec.
+A story of identity, connection, and forgiveness, A Convergence of Solitudes presents the lives of two families across the Partition of India, Vietnam’s Operation Babylift, and two Quebec referendums.

-Sunil and Hima, teenage lovers, bravely defy taboos in pre-Partition India to come together as their country divides in two.
-They move across the world to Montreal and raise a family, but Sunil shows symptoms of schizophrenia, shattering their newfound peace.
-As a teenager, their daughter Rani becomes obsessed with Quebecois supergroup Sensibilité —and, in particular, the band’s charismatic, nationalistic frontman, Serge Giglio—whose music connects Rani to the province’s struggle for cultural freedom.
-A chance encounter leads Rani to babysit Mélanie, Serge’s adopted daughter from Vietnam, bringing her fleetingly within his inner circle.
+Teenage lovers Sunil and Hima defy taboos to come together as India divides in two.
+They traverse the world to Montreal and raise a family, but Sunil shows symptoms of schizophrenia, shattering their new-found peace.
+As a teenager, their daughter Rani becomes obsessed with Québécois supergroup Sensibilité —and the band’s charismatic, nationalistic frontman, Serge—connecting her to the province’s struggle for cultural freedom.
+When a chance encounter leads Rani to babysit Mélanie, Serge’s adopted daughter from Vietnam, she fleetingly enters his inner circle.

-Years later, Rani, now a college guidance counselor, discovers that Mélanie has booked an appointment to discuss her future at the school.
-Unmoved by her father’s staunch patriotism and her British mother’s bourgeois ways, Mélanie is struggling with deep uncertainty about her identity and belonging.
-As the two women’s lives become more and more intertwined, Rani’s fascination with Mélanie’s father’s music becomes a strange shadow amidst their friendship.
+Years later, Rani, now a college guidance counsellor, discovers that Mélanie has booked an appointment to discuss her future at the school.
+Unmoved by her father’s staunch patriotism and her British mother’s bourgeois ways, Mélanie struggles with uncertainty about her identity.
+As the two women’s lives intersect, Rani’s fascination with Serge’s music becomes a strange shadow amidst their friendship.

 66 works of Canadian fiction to watch for in spring 2022 —CBC Books

 Most Anticipated: Our Spring 2022 Fiction Preview —49th Shelf

 What We’re Reading: Editors’ Picks, Spring 2022 —Hamilton Review of Books

 40 Canadian books coming out in May we can’t wait to read —CBC Books